Are you looking forward to buying a new television? If so, you might want to consider these 25 ways to save money and buy a cheap smart TV.

 An Amazon Fire TV stick, Roku or Apple TV device will connect to your existing TV and add many new channels that your old TV might not have – like Netflix, Prime Video, Apple TV, YouTube and Disney+.

-In which case, you may not even need a new TV at all.
+In this case, you may not even need a new TV at all.

 - 4K, Dolby Vision, HDR10 video